Need fresh thinking?

 It’s always a mistake to generalize any ethnic group, but to a significant extent Hispanics have a strong sense of family, pride and privacy that often manifests itself in not asking for help.

-When Hispanics do see a doctor, it might be in Mexico rather than the U.S. Research by the Center for the Study of Latino Health and Culture at the UCLA School of Medicine found that nearly a half million California Hispanics travel south of the border every year, where treatment is cheaper, faster, friendlier, and easier to understand.
+When Hispanics do see a doctor, it might be in Mexico rather than the United States.
+Research by the Center for the Study of Latino Health and Culture at the UCLA School of Medicine found that nearly a half million California Hispanics travel south of the border every year, where treatment is cheaper, faster, friendlier, and easier to understand.

 Most healthcare organizations haven’t done their homework.
 They know it’s good business to attract Hispanics.
 Indeed, they could carve out a lucrative niche if they were known as being “Hispanic friendly.”
 But there are hurdles to overcome.

 First, we must work hard to overcome the perception that undocumented immigrants will be deported if they access healthcare in the U.S. Right or wrong, Barack Obama became known as the “deporter in chief” because nearly 2.5 million undocumented immigrants—many of whom were Hispanics—were escorted out of the country during his years in office.
 President Trump’s “building a wall” mantra is causing his administration to appear even more inhospitable.
 Within the Hispanic community, there is fear that going to a hospital, seeing a physician or buying insurance via the Affordable Care Act will result in them being identified as someone who should be expelled.

 This distrust could work in a company’s favor if, for instance, they marketed their institution as being a “safe” hospital or practice.
 It definitely would open up business opportunities to reach out to new clients with the help of an experienced multicultural advertising agency.

 But the biggest barrier to Hispanics accessing U.S. healthcare is literacy.
 Despite the growing size of the Hispanic population, it’s unfortunate to see that many healthcare institutions still do not make access easy.
 It can be difficult for many Hispanics to navigate a healthcare system that still emphasizes English, especially for older or first-generation migrants.